Point Break (2015 film): Plot summary

 After a party, Samsara explains that she and Bodhi both knew Ono Ozaki when they were young, that her parents died in an avalanche accident and Ozaki gave her a home after.
-She explains further that Ozaki actually completed his third ordeal, despite what was widely believed.
-He did not die attempting the ordeal, but was actually killed by a whaling ship crashing into his boat while he was trying to save humpback whales.
-On his boat, a young boy, Bodhi, decided not to tell the truth of his story but to finish what Ozaki started.
+She explains further that after Ozaki completed his third ordeal, despite what was widely believed that he died attempting the ordeal, he was actually killed by a whaling ship crashing into his boat while he was trying to save humpback whales.
+On his boat, Bodhi (a young boy at the time) decided not to tell the truth of his story but to finish what Ozaki started.

 Next they travel to a gold mine where Bodhi detonates explosives Grommet and Roach planted.
 After blowing his cover, Utah chases Bodhi, managing to trip his bike.
 Bodhi escapes because Utah cannot stand up after the crash.
 The FBI freezes Bodhi's sponsors' assets; Bodhi plans to rob a nearby Italian bank on a mountain top.
 Utah and the police intercept the group, resulting in a crossfire that kills Roach.
 As the group flees, Utah chases and shoots one of them to death, who is revealed to be Samsara and not Bodhi.

 Utah finds the location of the next ordeal: free solo climbing with no safety beside Angel Falls in Venezuela.
 He finds Bodhi and Grommet and chases them on the climb, but Grommet falters, falling to his death.
 Utah catches up to Bodhi, but he falls backward down the waterfall, completing what should have been the last ordeal.
 Bodhi, however, has to redo the fourth ordeal, because he bailed out on the wave when he chose to save Johnny.
 Seventeen months later, Utah finds him in the Pacific facing another giant wave.
 As Utah tries to get Bodhi to come back with him and pay for his crimes, he eventually lets Bodhi attempt to surf it, both knowing that he will not come back.
 The wave engulfs Bodhi, killing him.
 Utah begins going through his own ordeals, unclear whether he is still an FBI agent.